Zaremba Transitivity: Computation and Provisional All-Prime Strategy

 A local obstruction at prime would mean some residue class is never hit by the semigroup, immediately giving infinitely many counterexamples to Zaremba’s Conjecture.

-This argument applies classical theory (Dickson’s classification) and is supported by exhaustive BFS computation for all primes up to 17,389 — but it has not been peer-reviewed.
+The all-prime argument applies classical theory (Dickson’s classification) and is supported by exhaustive BFS computation for all primes up to 17,389 — but it has not been peer-reviewed and should not be cited as a theorem yet.

 Computational Cross-Check